semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 # Scan your git history

-Detect valid, leaked secrets in previous git commits through a **historical scan**.
+Detect valid, leaked secrets in previous Git commits through a **historical scan**.

 You can perform one-time historical scans or enable historical scanning for all Secrets scans.
 Detecting valid secrets in your Git history is a first step to reducing your repository's attack surface.